-Dr. Bisson is a Professor and Geneticist in the Agricultural Experiment Station in the Department of Viticulture and Enology in the College of Agricultural and Environmental Sciences.
-She co-chairs the Policy and Practices Committee of the ADVANCE program on the Davis campus.
+Dr. Bisson is a Professor Emeritus and Geneticist in the Agricultural Experiment Station in the Department of Viticulture and Enology in the College of Agricultural and Environmental Sciences.
+She leads the UC Davis ADVANCE Program as Faculty Director and provides daily project leadership and management in addition to serving as a co-chair to the Policy and Practices Committee of the ADVANCE program on the Davis campus.
 She served for several years on the CAP Oversight and Appellate Committees, chairing both.

 Jeanne Darby is nationally recognized for innovations in engineering education and her research on UV disinfection has been seminal with regard to the critical factors controlling the disinfection process.
 Darby was awarded the first UC Davis College of Engineering Outstanding Teaching Award and the National Society of Professional Engineers Engineering Education Excellence Award.
 She was also a founding member of the Center for Women in Engineering at UC Davis and has been instrumental in revising the environmental engineering curriculum.

 Ricardo Castro is an Associate Professor of Chemical Engineering & Material Science and a faculty affiliate of the Peter A. Rock Thermochemistry Laboratory and the Nanomaterials in the Environment, Agriculture, and Technology (NEAT) Research Center.
 This NEAT center is a multidisciplinary research and education program which links the fundamental physics, chemistry, and engineering of small particles and nanomaterials to several challenging areas of investigation.